Shareuhack | Complete Local AI Selection Guide 2026: Ollama vs LM Studio vs Jan + Taiwan PDPA Compliance

-Complete Local AI Tool Selection Guide 2026: How to Choose Between Ollama, LM Studio & Jan
+Complete Local AI Selection Guide 2026: Ollama vs LM Studio vs Jan + Taiwan PDPA Compliance

-This guide starts from "who you are" to help you pick the right local AI tool, verify your hardware is sufficient, and understand privacy model differences that matter.
+This guide starts from "who you are" to help you pick the right local AI tool, verify your hardware is sufficient, and understand what the law already requires right now.

 TL;DR

-- Three tools for three audiences: Jan (non-technical, local ChatGPT), LM Studio (semi-technical, personal AI workstation), Ollama (engineers, API infrastructure).
-Choosing the wrong tool is why most people get stuck
+• Three tools for three audiences: Jan (non-technical, local ChatGPT), LM Studio (semi-technical, personal AI workstation), Ollama (engineers, API infrastructure).
+Using the wrong tool is why most people get stuck

-- At 300K+ monthly API calls, local deployment costs roughly 1/5 to 1/6 of cloud (per industry reports); below that, cloud is more cost-effective
+• At 300K+ monthly API calls, local deployment costs roughly 1/5 to 1/6 of cloud (per industry reports); below that threshold, cloud remains more cost-effective

 You're Using a Tool That Wasn't Built for You

-This is the most important thing in this article.
+This is the single most important point in this article.

 In developer communities, Ollama, LM Studio, and Jan are almost always compared side-by-side on features.
 But these three tools aren't ranked by capability — they serve completely different audiences: